LTLA/BiocWorkflow2015/bioC/chipseqDB.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##     Inf     Inf     Inf     Inf     Inf     Inf

+These statistics are consistent with the presence of a batch effect between replicates.
+The dispersions for all windows are inflated to a similarly large value by the batch effect, resulting in low variability in the dispersions across windows.
+This is illustrated in Figure 12 where the WT libraries are clearly separated in both dimensions of the MDS plot.
+In particular, separation of replicates on the first dimension is indicative of a systematic difference of size comparable to that between genotypes.

+    plotMDS(cpm(y, log=TRUE), top=10000, labels=genotype,
+        col=c("red", "blue")[as.integer(genotype)])

+![**Figure 12:** MDS plot with two dimensions for all libraries in the CBP data set.
+Libraries are labelled and coloured according to the genotype.
+A larger top set of windows was used to improve the visualization of the genome-wide differences between the WT libraries.](chipseq_db_files/figure-markdown_strict/mdsplot2-1.png)

 The presence of a large batch effect between replicates is not ideal.
 Nonetheless, the DB analysis can proceed, albeit with some loss of power